spotipy-dev/spotipy/docs/index.rst

 Client Credentials Flow
 =======================

 The Client Credentials flow is used in server-to-server authentication.
 Only endpoints that do not access user information can be accessed.
 The advantage here in comparison with requests to the Web API made without an access token, is that a higher rate limit is applied.

+As opposed to the Authorization Code Flow, you will not need to set ``SPOTIPY_REDIRECT_URI``, which means you will never be redirected to the sign in page in your browser.

+    export SPOTIPY_CLIENT_ID='your-spotify-client-id'
+    export SPOTIPY_CLIENT_SECRET='your-spotify-client-secret'

 To support the **Client Credentials Flow** *Spotipy* provides a class SpotifyClientCredentials that can be used to authenticate requests like so::